distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 #### Security

-We boast of privacy and control, therefore we must upkeep it with encryption, redundancy/replication.
+We boast of privacy and control, therefore we must upkeep it with encryption.

+#### Data Integrity

+Some data is priceless.
+We must take every step to ensure data redundancy in case of node failure.

+#### Operating Systems

-Operating Systems - we must support Linux, Windows, and Mac OS X for our nodes and desktop client software.
+We must support Linux, Windows, and Mac OS X for our nodes and desktop client software.
 We must support Android and iOS for our mobile client software.
 We will prioritise Linux and Windows support at first as that is the operating system of most servers.
 Through the use of portable technologies like Go or React Native we may not need additional coding for different hardware, but our testing may be limited to the hardware that we own as a team.

+#### Time

-Time - there may not be enough time for everything
+There may not be enough time for everything

 * One of the team members is not as experienced at Go.
 * The team may not be as experienced at desktop GUI applications, web and mobile development.
 * A plethora of clients could be created.
 If there is not enough time we may not do the mobile client and/or the web client.

 ## 3. Functional Requirements

 This section lists the functional requirements in ranked order.
 Functional requirements describes the possible effects of a software system, in other words, what the system must accomplish.
 Other kinds of requirements (such as interface requirements, performance requirements, or reliability requirements) describe how the system accomplishes its functional requirements.

-As an example, each functional requirement could be specified in a format similar to the following:

-    Description - A full description of the requirement.
-    Criticality - Describes how essential this requirement is to the overall system.
-    Technical issues - Describes any design or implementation issues involved in satisfying this requirement.
-    Dependencies with other requirements - Describes interactions with other requirements.
-    Others as appropriate

-* **Requirement ID:**
-* **Description:**
-* **Criticality:**
-* **Technical issues:**
-* **Dependencies:**

 * **Requirement ID:** 1